Measurement of the scintillation resolution in liquid xenon and its impact for future segmented calorimeters: INTRODUCTION

 The possibility of building a PET scanner based on LXe was proposed more than four decades ago \cite{Lavoie} and explored by a number of subsequent works \cite{chepelRes, chepelEnergyRes, Doke1, miceli}.
-Two strategies were considered: a PET scanner based on scintillation only, and one that would combine both ionisation and scintillation.
+The advantages of LXe compared to scintillating crystals are a large light yield, a fast decay time and the fact of being a liquid medium, which reduces the complexity of the system and increases its scalability.
+The disadvantage of having to add a cryogenic system to keep xenon in its liquid phase (the liquefaction temperature of xenon is $\sim$-112$^\circ$C at 1 bar) is not problematic, since cryogenic systems reaching much lower temperatures are already in use in hospitals, for instance, to cool down magnets in magnetic resonance scanners.
+Two strategies were considered: a PET scanner based on scintillation only, and one that would combine both ionization and scintillation.
 Given the very high rate of PET scans, the second strategy may be unpractical, due to the long time (microseconds) needed to drift the charge.
-The LXe micro-PET prototype obtained an energy resolution of 10\% FWHM \cite{miceli} combining scintillation and charge, while the XEMIS1 prototype measured $9\%$ FWHM \cite{ZHU2022167794} with charge only.
-On the other hand, several groups tried prototypes based on pure scintillation (measured by PMTs), obtaining an energy resolution of 15--26\% FWHM \cite{Doke1, ChepelEres}.
+The LXe micro-PET prototype obtained an energy resolution of 4.3\% \cite{miceli} combining scintillation and charge, while the XEMIS1 prototype measured $5\%$ \cite{xemis_ER} with charge only.
+On the other hand, several groups tried prototypes based on pure scintillation (measured by PMTs), obtaining an energy resolution of 6.4--13.6\% \cite{Doke1, miceli, ChepelEres}.
 None of these results were compelling enough to consider LXe as a viable alternative to standard inorganic crystals, in particular LYSO.
-Recently, the possibility of building a LXe-PET using modern SiPM technology (thus providing better energy resolution and time-of-flight than that possible in the past) has been considered by our group \cite{Gomez-Cadenas:2016mkq, Gomez-Cadenas:2017bfq, IEEE2018talk, Renner:2020ayj, Ferrario:2019pvw, Renner_2022}.
+Recently, the possibility of building a LXe-PET using modern SiPM technology has been considered by our group.
+SiPMs offer improved energy resolution and time-of-flight performance, compactness enabling one-to-one crystal coupling for enhanced interaction reconstruction, and insensitivity to magnetic fields, allowing PET-MRI compatibility, being a significant improvement over earlier PMT-based PET scanners. \cite{Gomez-Cadenas:2016mkq, Gomez-Cadenas:2017bfq, IEEE2018talk, Renner:2020ayj, Ferrario:2019pvw, Renner_2022, Nerea_2025}.